spm/spm-docs/docs/tutorials/fmri_preprocessing/slice_timing.md

 13. Run your batch by pressing :material-play: in the top left corner.

 ??? info "Slice timing correction - before or after realignment?"
     There is some debate about whether slice timing correction should be used before or after realignment (i.e. motion correction).
 Performing motion correction first, might mean that data acquired at one time point may be moved to another slice.
-On the other hand, performing slice timing correction first may result in propagation of motion-induced intensity changes from one volume to the rest of the timeseries.
+On the other hand, performing slice timing correction first may result in propagation of motion-induced intensity changes from one volume to the rest of the time series.

     It is advised to use slice timing correction first if: